resthub/resthub.org/backbone-stack.rst

    // Set the require.js configuration for your application. require.config({

-       shim:{
-           'underscore':{
-               exports:'_'
+        shim: {
+            'underscore': {
+                exports: '_'
             },
-           'underscore.string':{
-               deps:[
+            'underscore-string': {
+                deps: [
                 'underscore'
                 ]
             },
-           'handlebars':{
-               exports:'Handlebars'
+            'handlebars-orig': {
+                exports: 'Handlebars'
             },
-           'backbone':{
-               deps:[
+            'backbone-orig': {
+                deps: [
                 'underscore',
-                   'underscore.string',
+                'underscore-string',
                 'jquery'
                 ],
-               exports:'Backbone'
+                exports: 'Backbone'
             },
-           'backbone-queryparams':{
-               deps:[
-                   'backbone',
+            'backbone-queryparams': {
+                deps: [
+                'backbone-orig',
                 'underscore'
                 ]
             },
-           'backbone-paginator':{
-               deps:[
-                   'backbone',
+            'backbone-paginator': {
+                deps: [
+                'backbone-orig',
                 'underscore',
                 'jquery'
                 ],
-               exports:'Backbone.Paginator'
+                exports: 'Backbone.Paginator'
             },
-           async:{
-               deps:[
+            'bootstrap': {
+                deps: [
+                'jquery'
+                ]
+            },
+            'backbone-relational': {
+                deps: [
+                'backbone-orig',
                 'underscore'
                 ]
+            },
+            'keymaster': {
+                exports: 'key'
+            },
+            'async': {
+                exports: 'async'
             }
         },

         // Libraries
-       paths:{
-           jquery:'libs/jquery',
-           underscore:'libs/underscore',
-           'underscore.string':'libs/underscore.string',
-           backbone:'libs/backbone',
-           localstorage:'libs/localstorage',
-           text:'libs/text',
-           i18n:'libs/i18n',
-           pubsub:'resthub/pubsub',
-           'bootstrap':'libs/bootstrap',
-           'backbone-validation':'libs/backbone-validation',
-           'resthub-backbone-validation':'resthub/backbone-validation.ext',
-           handlebars:'libs/handlebars',
-           'resthub-handlebars':'resthub/handlebars-helpers',
+        paths: {
+            jquery: 'libs/jquery',
+            underscore: 'libs/underscore',
+            'underscore-string': 'libs/underscore-string',
+            'backbone-orig': 'libs/backbone',
+            backbone: 'libs/resthub/backbone-resthub',
+            localstorage: 'libs/localstorage',
+            text: 'libs/text',
+            i18n: 'libs/i18n',
+            pubsub: 'libs/resthub/pubsub',
+            'bootstrap': 'libs/bootstrap',
+            'backbone-validation-orig': 'libs/backbone-validation',
+            'backbone-validation': 'libs/resthub/backbone-validation-ext',
+            'handlebars-orig': 'libs/handlebars',
+            'handlebars': 'libs/resthub/handlebars-helpers',
+            'backbone-queryparams': 'libs/backbone-queryparams',
+            'backbone-paginator': 'libs/backbone-paginator',
+            'backbone-relational': 'libs/backbone-relational',
+            async: 'libs/async',
+            keymaster: 'libs/keymaster',
-           hbs: 'resthub/handlebars-require',
+            hbs: 'libs/resthub/require-handlebars',
-           'backbone-queryparams':'libs/backbone.queryparams',
-           'backbone-paginator':'libs/backbone.paginator',
-           async:'libs/async.js',
-           keymaster:'libs/keymaster'
+            'moment': 'libs/moment'
         }
     });

     // Preload main libs
     require(['router'], function (Router) {

        Router.initialize();
     });

 - **shim** config is part of `Require 2.0`_ and allows to `Configure the dependencies and exports for older, traditional "browser globals" scripts that do not use define() to declare the dependencies and set a module value`.
 See `<http://requirejs.org/docs/api.html#config-shim>`_ for details.
 - **path** config is also part of Require_ and allows to define paths for libs not found durectly under baseUrl.
   See `<http://requirejs.org/docs/api.html#config-paths>`_ for details.
 - resthub suggests to **preload some libs** that will be used surely as soon the app start (typically backbone itself and our template engine).
 This mechanism also allows us to load other linked libs transparently without having to define it repeatedly (e.g. ``underscore.string`` loading - this libs is strongly correlated to ``underscore`` - and merged with it and thus should not have to be defined anymore)

 View instantiation
 ==================

-RESThub Backbone stack provides a default rendering strategy with root element, template and context management.
+RESThub Backbone stack provides an enhanced Backbone.ResthubView with default rendering strategy, root element attachement, template and context management.

-Backbone views contains an $el attribute that represent the element (a div by default) where the template will be rendered, but it does not provide an attribute that represent the DOM element where the view will be attached.
+Backbone default views contains an $el attribute that represent the element (a div by default) where the template will be rendered, but it does not provide an attribute that represent the DOM element where the view will be attached.

-In order to follow separation of concerns and encapsulation principles, RESThub Backbone stack manage a root element that respresent where the view will be attached.
+In order to follow separation of concerns and encapsulation principles, Backbone.ResthubView manage a root element that respresent where the view will be attached.
 In order to avoid hardcoding view root element, you sould always pass it as constructor parameter.
 Like el, model or collection, it will be automatically added to the view.

 .. code-block:: javascript